ialexryan/SwiftScript/README.md

 `./swiftscript.py example.swift` will output `example.swift.ts`.

-`./swiftscript.py example.swift --toJS` will output `example.swift.ts` and attempt to run `example.swift.ts` through the TypeScript compiler, outputting `example.swift.js`.
+`./swiftscript.py --toJS example.swift` will output `example.swift.ts` and attempt to run `example.swift.ts` through the TypeScript compiler, outputting `example.swift.js`.

 WARNING: The SwiftScript compiler is not smart enough to make sure that it always outputs valid TypeScript!
 (It's literally just a few regular expressions.
 For now, garbage in -> garbage out :)